MohammedHuzaif16/book_API_Express/README.md

-POST METHOD '/book'-> to add entry to the database.
+POST METHOD '/book'-> to add entry to the database.<br/>
-GET METHOD '/book' -> to get the data from teh database.
+GET METHOD '/book' -> to get the data from teh database.<br/>
-GET METHOD '/book/:id' -> to get the data from the database based on id.
+GET METHOD '/book/:id' -> to get the data from the database based on id.<br/>
-PUT METHOD '/book/:id' -> to update the data based on id.
+PUT METHOD '/book/:id' -> to update the data based on id.<br/>
-DELETE METHOD '/book/:id' ->to delete the data from the database based on id.
+DELETE METHOD '/book/:id' ->to delete the data from the database based on id.<br/>

 Step 1: